jbeejones/okidoki-website/docs/deployment.md

 ## GitHub Pages

-Deploy directly from your GitHub repository:
+Deploy directly from your GitHub repository.

+> **💡 Pro Tip:** For better SEO and a more professional appearance, consider using your own custom domain (e.g., `docs.yourcompany.com`) instead of the GitHub Pages subdirectory.
+This allows you to host your documentation at the root path `/` rather than `/repository-name/`, which is better for search engine optimization and user experience.

 ### 1. Create a GitHub Actions workflow (recommended):